Recycling in the United States

 There is no national law in the United States that mandates recycling.
 State and local governments often introduce their own recycling requirements.
 In 2014, the recycling/composting rate for municipal solid waste in the U.S. was 34.6%.
 A number of U.S. states, including California, Connecticut, Delaware, Hawaii, Iowa, Maine, Massachusetts, Michigan, New York, Oregon, and Vermont have passed laws that establish deposits or refund values on beverage containers while other jurisdictions rely on recycling goals or landfill bans of recyclable materials.
+Recent data has shown that despite expanded recycling programs, the United States recycles only a small fraction of its plastic waste.
+A 2023 analysis found that less than 6% of post-consumer plastics were actually recycled, with the majority ending up in landfills or incineration facilities.

 National legislation

 On a national level, the United States Environmental Protection Agency (EPA) oversees a variety of waste issues under the mandate of the Resource Conservation and Recovery Act.
 These include regulation of hazardous wastes, landfill regulations, and setting recycling goals.

 The Department of Commerce is also responsible for helping to develop markets for recycled goods.

 State and local legislation

 More specific recycling legislation is localized through city or state governments.
 State regulation falls into two major categories: landfill bans and recycling goals.
 Landfill bans make it illegal to dispose of certain items in a landfill.
 Most often these items include yard waste, oil, and recyclables easily collected in curbside recycling programs.
-States with landfill bans of recyclables include Wisconsin, Minnesota, Michigan, and North Carolina.
+States with landfill bans of recyclables include Wisconsin, California, Minnesota, Michigan, and North Carolina.
 Other states focus on recycling goals.
 These include California and Illinois.
 One way in which some states encourage recycling of specific drink containers is through the passage of a bottle bill.

-A number of U.S. states, such as California, Hawaii, Oregon, Connecticut, Delaware, Maine, Vermont, Massachusetts, Iowa, Michigan, and New York have passed laws that establish deposits or refund values on beverage containers in order to promote reuse and recycling.
+A number of U.S. states, such as California, Hawaii, Oregon, Connecticut, Delaware, Maine, Vermont, Massachusetts, Iowa, Michigan, and New York, have passed laws that establish deposits or refund values on beverage containers in order to promote reuse and recycling.
 Most are five cents per can or bottle.
 Michigan's has maintained a 10 cent deposit value for bottles and cans since 1976.